Who we are and what we fund

 - The anticipated results of the study will result in a change in diagnosis or management of small animal disease.

-- The study is supervised by people with veterinary clinical skills and knowledge.
+- The study is supervised by people with appropriate veterinary clinical skills and knowledge.